I LOVE homemade flour tortillas!

 - Remove from pan and keep warm.
 To keep the tortillas warm, you can cover them with a kitchen towel, place in a covered dish, or in a special tortilla warmer.

-You’ll want to make a double batch of these homemade flour tortillas every time.
+You’ll want to make a double batch of this recipe for flour tortillas with oil every time.
 One batch is never enough!
 Little hands always sneak into the kitchen when I start making these.
-There are just too hard to resist.
+They are just too hard to resist.
+If you try this recipe, show us your results on social media.
+I love seeing your creations.

 You’re right about corn tortillas.
 They are good, but with some things, there just isn’t a substitute.
 I didn’t try them with gluten free flours.
 Let me know how they turn out.